 • Write down a big list of benefits for taking action now (make it emotional).

-If building success habits and discipline is something you’re committed to do, then don’t forget to check out these useful titles: Eat that Frog!, Get in the Go Zone, Getting Things Done, The Compound Effect, The One Thing, Finding Flow, The Now Habit, and The Power of Habit.
+If you want to go deeper, these summaries explore the habits, systems, and psychological shifts that help people take action more consistently: Eat that Frog!, Get in the Go Zone, Getting Things Done, The Compound Effect, The One Thing, Finding Flow, The Now Habit, and The Power of Habit.

 These books cover a range of concepts, strategies and practical tips that help you to prioritize, become more focused, energetic and effective.
 Go ahead and experiment with the various tools, and mix and match them in any way that works for you!